gchq/stroom-docs/content/en/docs/user-guide/data-receipt/data-receipt-rules.md

 For example, in the default configuration, `Feed` is an obfuscated field.
 Thus a term like `Feed != FEED_XYZ` would have its value obfuscated when fetched by Stroom Proxy.
-Stroom Proxy is able to similarly obfuscated meta data values for obfuscated fields in the same way to allow it to test the rule expression.
+Stroom Proxy is able to similarly obfuscate meta data values for obfuscated fields in the same way to allow it to test the rule expression.

 {{% warning %}}
 Due to the way obfuscation works, you are limited by the expression conditions that can be used, e.g. `contains`, `>`, `<` etc. are not allowed, but `==` and `!=` are.